Filter by Category

 with Richard Niederman

-This is a hybrid course.
+This is a hybrid course with 5 hours didactic and 2 hours online.
 The course will include lecture and PPT slides, discussion, and demonstrations of techniques to conduct online searches to find the best levels of evidence available to answer clinical questions and discover implementation and other relevant types of evidence to inform public health professionals seeking to design, deliver, and appraise dental public health programs.
-Included in the course will be opportunities for attendees to conduct searches to answer clinical questions, as well as program component, delivery and appraisal questions.
-During the course attendees will be required to conduct their own guided online searches and to report back to the group their findings.
+Included in the course will be opportunities for students to conduct searches to answer clinical questions, as well as program component, delivery and appraisal questions.
+During the course students will be required to conduct their own guided online searches and to report back to the group their findings.
 The instructor will be available throughout these exercises to provide assistance, as needed.

 Caries Stabilization-PHC (23076)